cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 -   tick_id: Tick associated with the message.
--   sender_name: The name of the sending actor. "env" for the environment.
+-   sender_name: The name of the sending actor/environment.
 This is optional when sending messages (i.e. the sender is already known).
--   receiver_name: The name of the target/receiving actor. "env" for the environment.
+-   receiver_name: The name of the target/receiving actor/environment.
 -   payload: Data for the target actor/environment.
 It is the responsibility of the target to understand the type received.

 ### `RewardSource`